 They are in essence adding guardrails to the IDE – preventing issues from rearing their ugly (and costly) heads later on in the process.
 This logic follows the age-old adage of prevention being better than the cure…

 The shift left movement is gaining steam.
 In a recent GitLab survey of enterprise development teams, 57% said their organizations have either shifted left or are planning to do so this year.ApexHours

 SALESFORCE TEAMS LEADING THE CHARGE

-One corner of leadership for the shift left movement are Salesforce teams at select large companies.
+One corner of leadership for the shift left movement is Salesforce teams at select large companies.
 As Salesforce continues to expand its influence across the business, these teams are being pushed to build and deploy faster.
 As such, many have identified the need to insert quality and governance into the earliest stages of the development process.

 An increasing number have turned to scalable governance automation as a means to move beyond resource-draining manual review and remediation.
 These leaders are fulfilling the promise of shifting left into the IDE in both concept and practice.
 The result is the development hygiene and agility needed to crank up productivity while lowering technical risk.

 Many of these top Salesforce teams have turned to Quality Clouds to enable the earliest possible governance in the IDE.
 By equipping their teams with Quality Clouds’ developer-level gating toolset, developers now run local, on-the-fly checks of their VS Code based on the dynamic rulesets centrally defined and controlled by team leadership.
 Code violations are flagged and remediated by the developer or tagged for write-off by management.
 Only then can approved code be committed into the org environment – providing a newfound level of governance and security.

 SHIFTING TEAMS DEVELOPMENT LEFT